-- For the year ended June 30, 2023, the School District's OPEB liability of \$118,873,068 is reflected on the district-wide Statement of Net Position and impacts the total net position calculation.
-This increase of \$9,131,858 from the prior year was due to changes in the discount rate and actuarial assumptions.
-More detailed information about the School District's OPEB obligations reported in accordance with the provisions of Governmental Accounting Standards Board ("GASB") Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", is presented in Note 3D on page 31 in the notes to the financial statements. - School Lunch Fund ended with an increase to the fund balance in the amount of \$97,646 as meals sales increased year over year.
-In 2022-2023, meals were no longer free to all students in the District as they were during 2021-2022.
-Fund balance will be used toward cafeteria kitchen equipment upgrades and various programs for the next school years.
+- For the year ended June 30, 2024, the School District's OPEB liability of \$129,347,544 is reflected on the district-wide Statement of Net Position and impacts the total net position calculation.
+This increase of \$10,474,476 from the prior year was due to changes in the discount rate and actuarial assumptions.
+More detailed information about the School District's OPEB obligations reported in accordance with the provisions of Governmental Accounting Standards Board ("GASB") Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", is presented in Note 3D in the notes to the financial statements. - School Lunch Fund ended with a decrease to the fund balance in the amount of \$197,268.
+Fund balance was used toward cafeteria kitchen equipment upgrades and various programs for the next school years.
 It is important to note that the General Fund does not supplement the School Lunch Fund.
 The District receives Federal and State Aid on meals served.